Matagorda County DWI Court Process

 3. Trial (If No Plea Deal)

-• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
-"Intoxicated" means having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, or a combination of both.
+• What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
+"Intoxicated" is defined as having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.

-• Common defenses: Common DUI defenses include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not intoxicated while driving.
+• Common Defenses: Common defenses in DUI cases include challenging the validity of the traffic stop, questioning the accuracy of the breath or blood test, and arguing that you were not, in fact, intoxicated.

 First Offense